How you pack can make or break your vacation experience.

 Securing the passport is a high priority when traveling abroad.
 I got this rose gold passport cover for myself, and a hunter green one for Doug.
-They were a last minute purchase that made traveling so much easier, and me us feel safe and secure!
+They were a last minute purchase that made traveling so much easier, and us feel safe and secure!

 7. Portable Charger + Charging Cords

 If you want to roam around a foreign country with a dead phone, then keep scrolling.
 If not, then you’ll need a portable charger or two.
 Doug and I had 3 or 4 fully charged and on us at all times.
 We used our phones for navigation, conversions, translations, taking photos and more, so it was crucial that we had a reliable charge at all times.
-You also need to make sure you have enough cords on hand to charge all of your gadgets.
+You also need to make sure you have enough charging cords on hand to charge all of your gadgets.

 These are really two packing list items you don’t want to skimp on!
-Luckily for you, I found some good chargers starting at $12🙌🏽
+Luckily for you, I found some good portable chargers starting at $12🙌🏽

 8. Portable Wifi Hotspot